Admission to the PhD programme at the Faculty of Mathematics and Natural Sciences

 The following applicants are exempt from the above-mentioned requirements:

-- applicants who have completed one year of university studies in Australia, Canada, Ireland, New Zealand, the UK or the USA
+- applicants with at least one year of completed university studies in Australia, Canada, Ireland, New Zealand, UK or USA

-For information about language requirements for applicants from other countries, please consult the university's country list. ( Note that applicants from EU/EEA countries are exempt.
-Note that only the language requirements are relevant for PhD applicants).
+For information about language requirements for applicants from other countries, please consult the university's country list (Note that applicants with upper secondary education from Nordic countries, EU / EEA countries or Switzerland are exempt.
+Note that only the language requirements from the country list are relevant for PhD applicants).

 Foreign exams and degrees